Lexers

 Grammar order - Matches are tried in the grammar order.
 First match wins.

-Since LR can't handle ambiguity, grammar order is a final resolution strategy which always resolve to a single token.
-For GLR this strategy is not enabled by default as we usually want to handle lexical ambiguity by using the GLR machinery.
+Since LR can't handle ambiguity, grammar order is a final resolution strategy which always resolves to a single token.
+For GLR, this strategy is not enabled by default as we usually want to handle lexical ambiguity by using the GLR machinery.